 You have selected an intransparent mode of production, where working conditions cannot be controlled.
 Transparency is however necessary to guarantee fair working conditions: companies must know their suppliers and subcontractors in order to be aware of the measures they implement to guarantee fair working conditions.

 Well done!
 You opted for a just and fair production of your shoes!
 But can they really be made in a sustainable way?
 The current situation in the shoe industry is far from just and fair.
 It is nearly impossible to find ethically correct shoes in a shop.
-This is why you can only win the shoes you designed.
-The winner of our competition will receive a pair of bespoke shoes.
+But you can help to improve the working conditions.
+We show you how.

 The ethical factor of your shoes is not 100%.
 The shoe industry is unfortunately anything but sustainable: the big brands don’t really care about sustainable and fair working conditions.
 That makes it nearly impossible to find ethically correct made shoes in shops.
-This is why you can only win the shoes you designed.
-We will make a pair of tailor-made shoes for the winner of our competition.
+But you can help to improve the working conditions.
+We show you how.

 Thank you for taking part, Spread the word

 Demand better working conditions, spread the word to your friends and help us raise awareness about the dark side of the shoe industry.